-Scholarly integrity is basic to the academic enterprise.
-It is the responsibility of all scholars, as teachers and mentors, to model integrity in all of their scholarly endeavors throughout their professional careers.
-Therefore, misconduct in scholarship is a concern of the entire University community.
+ResearchScholarly integrity is basic to the researchacademic enterprise.- It is the responsibility of all scholars, as teachers and mentors, to model integrity in all of their researchscholarly endeavors throughout their professional careers.- Therefore, fabrication, falsification, plagiarism, or other practices that seriously deviatemisconduct in scholarship is a concern of the entire University community.
 This policy and associated procedures will normally be followed when an allegation of possible misconduct in scholarship is received by an institutional official.
-Particular circumstances in an individual case may dictate variation from the normal procedure deemed in the best interest of the University of Northern Iowa (and any federal agency that may have potential funding involved).
+Particular circumstances in an individual case may dictate variation from these-the normal procedure deemed in the best interest of the University of Northern Iowa (and any federal agency that may have potential funding involved).
 Any change from normal procedures also must provide fair treatment to the subject of the inquiry or investigation.
 Any significant variation should be approved in advance by the Executive Vice President and Provost of the University of Northern Iowa.